semanticlib/NGL2Koha/Readme.md

 perl prepare_marc.pl data.mrc
 ```

+The above command will convert only first 10 records.

+Both the environment variables can be reset by assigning them to zero. e.g. `export LIMIT=0`

 #### Import MARC data

-For small datasets, it is often easier to import MARC using the Koha Tools menu.
-For larger datasets, the command-line tool is recommended.
+For small datasets, it is often easier to import MARC records using the [Koha Tools](https://koha-community.org/manual/18.11/en/html/tools.html#stage-marc-records-for-import).
+For larger datasets, the command-line tool [`bulkmarcimport.pl`](https://perldoc.koha-community.org/misc/migration_tools/bulkmarcimport.html) is recommended.

 It might be good idea to stop Koha indexer before importing a big dataset.